-Her passion remains to extend her knowledge and that of her orchestral colleagues by passing on those experiences and the understanding of performances given on period instruments.
-Caroline’s innovative education projects have inspired many budding young musicians – such as “No Beethoven No Beat!”, “Clocking On” and “Hot Vivaldi” – that have involved over 10,000 youngsters aged between 8 and 21 in various studies, rehearsals and performances.
+Her passion was always to extend her knowledge and that of her orchestral colleagues by passing on those experiences and the understanding of performances given on period instruments.
+Caroline’s innovative education projects inspired many budding young musicians – such as “No Beethoven No Beat!”, “Clocking On” and “Hot Vivaldi” – that involved over 10,000 youngsters aged between 8 and 21 in various studies, rehearsals and performances.

-Caroline is a cellist and was educated at Bedford High School, Royal College of Music (Junior Exhibitioner (1969-71); Anna Shuttleworth & Joan Dickson cello Royal College of Music 1971-75.
-Awarded Campden Foundation Scholarship to study at the Hochschule für Musik, Vienna (Andre Navarra cello 1975-6); Attended master classes with Anner Bylsma, Nikolaus Harnoncourt & Eduard Melkus (baroque cello).
+Caroline was a cellist educated at Bedford High School, Royal College of Music (Junior Exhibitioner (1969-71); Anna Shuttleworth & Joan Dickson cello Royal College of Music 1971-75.
+Awarded Campden Foundation Scholarship to study at the Hochschule für Musik, Vienna (Andre Navarra cello 1975-6); attended master classes with Anner Bylsma, Nikolaus Harnoncourt & Eduard Melkus (baroque cello).
 Trinity College of Music 1998-1999 where she gained an MA in Music Education.
-Much in demand as a music examiner for Trinity College London, Caroline has visited Ireland, Spain, India, Jamaica, South Africa, Trinidad, Australia, Tasmania, New Zealand, Malaysia, Hong Kong and throughout the UK.
+Much in demand as a music examiner for Trinity College London, Caroline visited Ireland, Spain, India, Jamaica, South Africa, Trinidad, Australia, Tasmania, New Zealand, Malaysia, Hong Kong and throughout the UK.